 For 74 years (from 1871-1945) this congregation was a Methodist church; it was served by 39 pastors.
 Most of them stayed a period of 1½ years; most of these young men were being “broken in” in the ministry.
 In 1909 a new structure was built at 1603 South Ninth Street.
 With the passing of Sheboygan as a regular port of shipping, the Norwegian-speaking pastors were hard to find.
 In 1940 they had a young pastor come to the church who was the first pastor who could not speak Norwegian, so the church became a completely English-speaking church.

 Pastor Ellis Mooney was a recent graduate of Moody Bible Institute when he came to Sheboygan.
 His intentions were to stay for two years before going to the South American mission field.
 The denomination was thinking of closing the struggling church.

 Through many pains and toils, Pastor Mooney led the congregation away from their Methodist affiliation to become affiliated with the Evangelical Free Church of America.
 This happened in 1945.
-The first home of the Sheboygan Evangelical Free Church was the precious Methodist church building, 1603 South Ninth Street.
+The church became the Sheboygan Evangelical Free Church in 1946, meeting at the previous Methodist church building, 1603 South Ninth Street.